Pit Boss Beef Jerky

 Step 1: Prepare the Meat

-To marinate place the meat in a covered tray or ziplock bag with the Worcestershire sauce and red wine vinegar, make sure to gently massage to coat the stripes thoroughly.
+Place beef in a ziplock bag with the Worcestershire sauce, soy sauce, brown sugar, onion powder, minced garlic and red wine vinegar, make sure to massage to coat the stripes thoroughly gently

-Place in the fridge and leave to marinate for a few hours, up to 24 hours.
+Place in the refrigerator and let it marinate for a few hours to up to 24 hours.
 When marinating, aim for 4-24 hours to allow the flavors to infuse the meat, but no longer as the meat will become salty.

-When ready to cook, pre-heat the pellet grill to 165°F. Place the salt, pepper and coriander into a mortar and pestle and grind it up.
+When ready to cook, preheat the pellet grill to 180°F (82 °C).
+Place the salt, pepper, and coriander into a mortar and pestle and grind it up.

 Remove the strips, and discard the leftover marinade.
 Dry the meat with paper towels, and dry coat with salt, pepper, and coriander.

 Arrange the meat strips in a single layer on the smoker grill grates.
 Smoke for about 3 hours, checking regularly after 2 hours, until the jerky is dry but still flexible.
-When the internal temperature has reached 160°F turn the smoker down to 145°F and smoke for as further 2 hours or the jerky reaches the texture you like.
+When the internal temperature has reached 160°F, turn the smoker down to 145°F and smoke for a further 2 hours or until the jerky reaches the texture you like.

 What Wood Do You Use For Beef Jerky?